freegazaorg/freegazaorg.github.io/about-us/who-we-are.md

 ---
 layout: page
 title: Who we are
-date: 2009-04-09
+date: {}
+published: true
 ---

 ## Interim Board of Directors & Staff
-In November 2008, the Free Gaza Movement elected an interim Board of Directors.
-We have appointed two individuals to coordinate our work in Gaza, as well as a group of international coordinators around the world, and a distinguished board of advisors.
+Below are the names and bios of the Free Gaza board as well as our web team and our board of advisors, many of whome began with the Free Gaza movement in 2006.

 ### Web Team